figurenz/microsite-pacific/about.md

 ## Who made this?

 {{site.title}} is brought to you by [Figure.NZ](https://figure.nz).
-This project is supported by our friends at Stats NZ and Jackie Curry at Spacific Consultance.
-We are very grateful for both their support and their shared passion for Pacific wellbeing and economic success in Aotearoa.
+This project is supported by our friends at [Stats NZ](https://stats.govt.nz).
+We are very grateful for both their support and their shared passion for Pacific wellbeing through access to quality data.

+A special mihi to Dr Ofa Ketu’u, of Tonga, who gifted us the name of {{site.title}}.
+Dr Ofa Ketu’u has dedicated many years to Pacific data in Aotearoa.
+She has worked as a senior leader in Pacific data for Statistics NZ for over 18 years and is a founding member of the Pacific Data Sovereignty Network She is also the Director of Statistics for SPC and has significant technical expertise in economic and social statistics for Pacific people.
+We wanted to acknowledge Dr Ofa’s contribution and guidance to this project.

+We’d also like to acknowledge Afamasanga Jackie Curry, from Samoa, who has been the project lead for this work, and provided invaluable cultural advisory and community engagement.

+All of the beautiful illustrations you see on {{site.title}} are the work of the team at Bluwave and designer Martin Anae of Samoa and his Pacific digital agency.

 ### Figure.NZ